CountyEthics

 Structural Risk

-Rhyolite is non-porous and does not suffer structural damage when wet, so there is no rock conservation concern — the issue is purely friction and safety.
+Rhyolite is non-porous and not at risk of structural damage from moisture, so the concern is purely friction loss and climber safety.

 Seasonal Factors